MicrosoftDocs/dynamics-365-project-operations/articles/pro/proforma-invoicing/manage-nte-status-validations-sales.md

 ## Reevaluate not-to-exceed status

-You can perform a bulk reevaluation of the not-to-exceed status.
-Reevaluation of the not-to-exceed status is useful when:
+You can perform a bulk re-evaluation of the not-to-exceed status.
+Re-evaluation of the not-to-exceed status is useful when:

-  - There was a re-negotiation of not-to-exceed limits with the customer and actuals will need to be reevaluated.
+  - There was a renegotiation of not-to-exceed limits with the customer and actuals will need to be reevaluated.
   - The Project manager wants to fine-tune the invoicing of unbilled sales backlog by prioritizing one body of work over another.

 To reevaluate the not-to-exceed status, select one or more actuals from the **Time and Material Billing Backlog** or **Actuals** view, and select **Reevaluate Not-to-Exceed Status**.